Unknown rocks would have made the earth habitable billions of years ago

 But in the new model of Korenaka and Miyazaki, the Code Hadian’s heat and convection andArchion Combined with these exotic peroxides, carbon dioxide would have decomposed 10 times faster.
 The crust of the earth.
 It would have taken only 160 million years.

 As a bonus, as mentioned in a Yale University press release, the contact of the first ocean waters with the now extinct peroxinite would have been the same as it is today.
-Water hot springs Of Lost City (Lost city) in the middle of the Atlantic.
+Water heat holes Of Lost City (Lost city) in the middle of the Atlantic.

-There are reactions Lifeless Between sea water and Peridotite In the upper mantle by a process called serpentinization.
+There are reactions Lifeless In a process called serpentinization between seawater and the upper mantle peritoneum.
 The result is fluid-filled Hydrogen And methane, all of these processes are relevant to certain principles The origin of life on earth.

 Hervé Cottin, astronomer, university professor, LISA, University of Paris Est Créteil / University of Paris / CNRS, tells us about the Astrobio Education site, which invites you to discover exobiology.
 In the universe.
 Through an educational journey divided into 12 stages, researchers from a variety of disciplines will be able to understand how science works to understand the origins of life outside the Earth and how it responds to fascinating questions about its research. © French Society of Exophology